sgutierrez8c54/codeserv/Writing-an-Op-Mode-with-FTC-Blocks.md

 | 1.
 Press the “Save Op Mode” button to save the op mode to the Robot Controller’s programming mode server.
 If your save was successful, you should see “Save completed successfully” in green letters next to the button.<br/><br/><p align="center"><img src="https://github.com/FIRST-Tech-Challenge/WikiSupport/blob/master/ftc_app/images/SavingOpModeStep1.jpg" width="300"></p> |

 ### Exiting Programming Mode
+With earlier versions of the Blocks Programming software (version 3.1 and earlier) you had to exit _Programming Mode_ before you were able to run your op mode.
+Note that with versions 3.2 and higher, this step is **no longer necessary.**

-After you have modified and saved your op mode, you need to exit Programming Mode before you will be able to run your op mode.
+After you have modified and saved your op mode, if you are using v3.1 software or earlier, you need to exit Programming Mode before you will be able to run your op mode.

 Note it will take an estimated 1 minute to complete this task.